olamide2/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/CRM/articles/difference_between_lead_contact_and_customer.md

 * **Customer**: is an individual or organization who has given you business.

-* **Contact**: is a person who belongs to the Customer.
-This is applicable in business-to-business scenario, where you may contact multiple individuals belonging to the same customer.
+* **Contact**: is a person who belongs to the Customer or the Lead.
+This is applicable in business-to-business scenario, where you may contact multiple individuals belonging to the same customer or Lead.

 A Lead can be converted to a Customer by selecting “Customer” from the **Make** dropdown.
 Once the Customer is created, the Lead becomes “Converted” and any